 When it comes to getting around New York City, there’s no lack of transportation options.

-The city’s subway system is super efficient and can get you just about anywhere you need to go cheaply and easily.
+The city’s subway system is fairly efficient and can get you just about anywhere you need to go cheaply and easily.
 Taxis and Ubers are great for direct door-to-door travel, as long as you steer clear of rush hour.
 And although Manhattan seems like one big island, getting around on foot is actually pretty feasible.

 Evelyn in her chariot, ready to seize the day!